hdbdilu/groups-management-application/README.md

 Once all three services are up, three containers are started for three services and application can be accessed on : http://localhost:3000

-# Steps to build the application using docker:
+# Steps to build the application using docker-compose:

 1. Clone this repository in local.
 2. Change directory to the location of the repository.